Acoma Pueblo: European contact

 The first mention of Acoma was in 1539.
-Estevanico, a slave, was the first non-Indian to visit Acoma and reported it to Marcos de Niza, who related the information to the viceroy of New Spain after the end of his expedition.
+Estevanico, a slave and the first person of African descent to explore North America, was the first non-Indian to visit Acoma and reported it to Marcos de Niza, who related the information to the viceroy of New Spain after the end of his expedition.
 Acoma was called the independent Kingdom of Hacus.
 He called the Acoma people encaconados, which meant that they had turquoise hanging from their ears and noses.

 Lieutenant Hernando de Alvarado of conquistador Francisco Vázquez de Coronado's expedition described the Pueblo (which they called Acuco) in 1540 as "a very strange place built upon solid rock" and "one of the strongest places we have seen."
 Upon visiting the Pueblo, the expedition "repented having gone up to the place."
 Further from Alvarado's report:

 It is believed Coronado's expedition were the first Europeans to encounter the Acoma (Estevan was a native Moroccan).
 Alvarado reported that first the Acoma refused entry even after persuasions, but after Alvarado showed threats of an attack, the Acoma guards welcomed the Spaniards peacefully, noting that they and their horses were tired.
-The encounter shows that the Acoma had clothing made of deerskin, buffalohide, and woven cotton, as well as turquoise jewelry, domestic turkeys, bread, pine nuts, and maize.
+The encounter shows that the Acoma had clothing made of deerskin, buffalo hide, and woven cotton, as well as turquoise jewelry, domestic turkeys, bread, pine nuts, and maize.
 The village seemed to contain about 200 men.

 Acoma was next visited by the Spanish 40 years later in 1581 by Fray Agustín Rodríguez and Francisco Sánchez Chamuscado, with 12 soldiers, 3 other friars, and 13 others, including Indian servants.
 The Acoma at this time were reported to be somewhat defensive and fearful.
 This response may have been due to the knowledge of the Spanish enslavement of other Indians to work in silver mines in the area.
 However, eventually the Rodríguez and Chamuscado party convinced them to trade goods for food.
 The Spaniard reports say the pueblo had about 500 houses of either three or four stories high.

 In 1582, Acoma was visited again by Antonio de Espejo for three months.
 The Acoma were reported to be wearing mantas.
 Espejo also noted irrigation in Acomita, the farming village in the north valley near San Jose River, which was two leagues from the mesa.
 He saw evidence of intertribal trade with "mountain Querechos".
 Acoma oral history does not confirm this trade but only tells of common messengers to and from the mesa and Acomita, McCartys Village, and Seama.